ErdenizUnvan/data_analysis_with_local_llama/README.md

-Deploy an AI agent with via autogen and llama_index for making data analysis with your files
+Deploy an AI agent with via autogen and llama_index for making data analysis with your files.

 In order to understand how this AI Agent locally works; you must first be familiar with how local llama systems works with ollama as I explained through my previous repository: https://github.com/ErdenizUnvan/ollama_local_llama_api